 #4 Don’t Underestimate the Weather

 Moving during the holidays?
-Factoring in the chance of inclement weather is necessary if you want to avoid snow storms or other wintry weather phenomenon from affecting your move.
+Factoring in the chance of inclement weather is necessary if you want to avoid snow storms or other wintry weather phenomena from affecting your move.

 Unless there’s the threat of danger, you’ll probably have to go through with your move regardless of what’s happening with the weather.
 But that only means you need to pay special attention to those belongings that may be affected by bad weather.